Totally Spies: How a 2000s Cartoon Inspired a Generation of Women in Tech

 As discussed in Understanding Literacy in Our Lives (Cleveland State University, 2022), “girl power” was largely a corporate construct designed to sell products by pandering to an audience hungry for change.
 It offered surface-level solutions to deeper societal issues, claiming, “See?
 Girls are doing boy stuff now.
 Everything’s equal!”
 However, true equality—and more importantly, equity—requires more than simply putting a girl in a superhero or spy suit.

-Despite this, shows like Totally Spies transcended the corporate agenda in meaningful ways.
-Through its characters’ intelligence, independence, and teamwork, it showed that femininity wasn’t just acceptable—it was powerful.
+Despite this, Totally Spies transcended this corporate agenda in meaningful ways.
+Through its characters’ intelligence, independence, and teamwork, it demonstrated that femininity wasn’t just acceptable—it was powerful.

 Today, the celebration of girlhood has returned, with trends like “just a girl” and “demure and cutesy” reclaiming femininity as empowering.
 This shift echoes Totally Spies’ legacy: redefining girlhood as multifaceted and worthy of celebration, blending strength and individuality without compromise.